 - My PhD, which highlighted the importance of responsive, inclusive supports,

-- My relationship with non-human animals-I grew up with horses and have been training with my Great Dane, Opal, with the goal of becoming a certified therapy dog-handler team with the St. John Ambulance Therapy Dog program (we have also been visiting online as a Therapy Dog in Training Team with PAWS Your Stress while physical distancing measures are in place due to the COVID-19 pandemic), and
+- My relationship with non-human animals-I grew up with horses and have been training with my Great Dane, Opal, with the goal of becoming a certified therapy dog-handler team with the St. John Ambulance Therapy Dog program (we also visited online as a Therapy Dog in Training Team with PAWS Your Stress in 2020 and 2021), and

 - Dr. Dell’s and other researchers’ work about the importance of the human/non-human animal bond.